 2019 theme focuses on the challenges faced by media in elections and also the media's potential in supporting peace and reconciliation processes.
 Let us tell you that the main event will take place in Addis Ababa on 1-3 May at the African Union Headquarters.
 This day will also examine the challenges faced by the media in ensuring freedom for the press online.

 In 2018, the theme was "Keeping Power in Check: Media, Justice and The Rule of Law".

 In 2017, the theme was “Critical Minds for Critical Times: Media’s role in advancing peaceful, just and inclusive societies”.

 In 2016, the theme was “Access to Information and Fundamental Freedoms – This Is Your Right!”.

 In December 1993, the UN General Assembly proclaimed World Press Freedom Day, following the recommendation of UNESCO's General Conference.
 Since then, on 3 May, the anniversary of the Declaration of Windhoek is celebrated across the world as World Press Freedom Day.
 The day act as a reminder to the governments of the need to respect their commitment to press freedom.

 - Several cultural events are organised to determine the significance of press freedom.

 - Initiatives of several nations are coordinated by the United Nations Educational, Scientific and Cultural Organization (UNESCO) and most of the time it serves as an organising partner to foster the freedom of expression.

-- In India, Press Freedom Day is celebrated to salute the media journalists who risked their lives in providing information or sometimes lost their life in the duty itself.
+- In India, it is celebrated to salute the media journalists who risked their lives in providing information or sometimes lost their lives in the duty itself.

 - Various Government officers, ministers take part while organising several events like art exhibitions; honour awards for the journalists who have risked their lives on duty etc. on this day in India.